What is Influencer Marketing? (And How it Can Benefit You)

-Did you know research has shown that nearly 40% of Twitter users say they’ve made a purchase as a direct result of a tweet from an influencer?
-Not only that, but the study has also shown that when Twitter users are exposed to joint brand and influencer tweets, purchase intent becomes 5.2 times more than usual.
+Research has shown that nearly 40% of Twitter users say they’ve made a purchase as a direct result of a tweet from an influencer.
+Not only that, but the study also shows that when Twitter users are exposed to joint brand and influencer tweets, purchase intent becomes 5.2 times more than usual.

 2. It’s relatively cheaper

-We all know that celebrity endorsements cost quite a fortune.
-The good thing with influencer marketing is that the fees of influencers are relatively cheaper than those of celebrities.
+We all know that celebrity endorsements can cost a fortune.
+The good thing with influencer marketing is that the fees of influencers are relatively cheaper than those of big celebrities.

-This is mainly because influencer marketing strategy does not have the added production costs of traditional commercial marketing such as cameramen fees, media placement fees, directors, producers etc. But no worries!
+This is mainly because influencer marketing strategy does not have the added production costs of traditional commercial marketing, such as cameramen fees, media placement fees, directors, producers etc. Instead, influencers create their own content.
+But no worries!
 It gets the job done just the same.

 3. It can target a specific niche/audience

 Since influencers have unique sets of audiences and followers, you can easily target a specific niche or market by choosing an influencer whose majority of followers are interested in the things that your line of business offers.